jocardelle/holc-biodiversity/README.md

 # Redlining and its effects on biodiversity in Los Angeles County

 ## About
 Redlining refers to a practice by the Home Owners' Loan Corporation(HOLC) that dates back to the 1930's.
 The HOLC would rate neighborhoods (A - green, B - blue, C- yellow, or D - red) by "residential security" in various American cities.
-These ratings were often based on racial segregation and would then block access to loans for homeowners ((Gee, G.C.)[https://pmc.ncbi.nlm.nih.gov/articles/PMC1447127/]).
+These ratings were often based on racial segregation and would then block access to loans for homeowners ([Gee, G.C.](https://pmc.ncbi.nlm.nih.gov/articles/PMC1447127/)).
 In this analysis we will explore the effects of redlining on health, economy, and environment today.

 ## Highlights